gich2009/phase-1-week-1-code-challenge/challenge1/README.md

 ## Example
 If the user enters 85, the program will output `Student grade: A.`

-## License
+## Author & License
-This program is licensed under the MIT License.
+This program is written by Amos Wanene and licensed under the MIT License.
 See the `LICENSE` file for details.